speedingplanet/nuix-ts-redux/doc/typescript-labs.md

 Set up the following union types or as enums

-UserType, can be a corporation or a person TransactionType, can be a payment or a charge TransactionStatus, can be settled or open VisibilityType, can be public or private
+UserType, can be a 'corporation' or a 'person' TransactionType, can be a 'payment' or a 'charge' TransactionStatus, can be 'settled' or 'open' VisibilityType, can be 'public' or 'private'

 ### Part 3: Using a union enum